parshakov-code/time-series-data-downloader/README.md

 ## Usage
 - Open "Time_Series_Data_Downloader.ipynb" in Jupyter Notebook.
-- Configure the MGRS tile, sensors, and download parameters.
+- Configure the MGRS tile, sensors, preprocessing and download parameters.
 - Run the notebook to automatically download and preprocess satellite imagery.

 TSD is provided as a single Jupyter Notebook and installs all required packages automatically.
 The notebook includes detailed explanations of all parameters and workflow steps, with further discussion available in the technical note referenced below.